allawala/service-chassis/index.md

   }
 ```

-**HINT**, you can also perform pre and post transformation prior to and post validation. eg transforming empty string back to a None for an optional field
+**HINT**, you may in some cases want to perform pre and post transformation prior to and post validation. eg transforming empty string back to a None for an optional field

 To hook the validation into the route, extend the **ValidationDirective** trait